HomeDev GuideRecipesAPI Reference

 • Indexed_Binary01 (not Oracle)

-The columns whose name starts with Indexed have database indexes created on them.
+The columns whose names start with Indexed have database indexes created for them.

-You may want to add and remove columns in this table to suit the type of data you are saving.
-This is particularly useful if you are going to store a data type with more than, for example, 10 strings.
-By default, the 11th to 20th strings would be stored in a 2nd row for the type, which means a join has to be done at runtime when reading the data.
-By adding String11, String12 and so on to the big table, you limit the chance of a row overspill and therefore increase performance.
-If you require more indexes, then add columns with names starting with Indexed and make sure an index is created on them.
+You may want to add and remove columns in this table to suit the type of data you are saving, especially if you want to store a data type with more than ten strings.
+By default, DDS stores the 11th to 20th strings in a 2nd row for the type, which means it joins them at runtime when reading the data.
+Adding String11, String12, and so on to the big table limits the chance of a row overspill and increases performance.
+If you require more indexes, add columns with names starting with Indexed and make sure it creates an index on them.

 Add a custom table

-You can also add your own table.
-This is particularly useful if you are going to store a type that only contains strings for example.
+You can also add a table if you want to store a type that only contains strings, for example.
 Along with the mandatory columns (pkId, Row, StoreName, ItemType), you can add about 20 StringXX columns.

-Add the EPiServerDataTableAttribute with the TableName property given as the name of the custom table, to use the custom big table.
+Add the EPiServerDataTableAttribute, giving the custom table name in the TableName property to use the custom big table.

 SQL Server mappings

-This table lists the database columns types in the default big table and the .NET CLR “inline” types they are mapped to:
+The following table lists the database columns types in the default big table and the .NET CLR “inline” types to which they are mapped:

 Database Column Type.NET CLR “Inline” Types